harshithsn/SCOAP-Controllability-and-Observability/README.md

 The values inside brackets represent Combinational Controllability.
 Here 3 is Combinational Controllability of 0 at node 10, similarly 2 is Combinational Controllability of 1 at node 10.
 13 represents Combinational Observability of node 10

 # Acknowledgement
-Rathnamala Rao, Assistant Professor, NITK Surathkal
+Dr. Rathnamala Rao, Assistant Professor, NITK Surathkal

 # THANK YOU